 Even the most solid of project briefs can be brought undone by insights you didn’t know existed in your data.
 Data can be excavated endlessly, but if you want your project to lead to action – whether it’s raising more money or developing more efficient processes – you need to learn when to call it quits.
 As you near the end of your project, it’s a good idea to check back in with your stakeholders to ensure you’re on the same page about how your project is tracking.

 Step 14: Communicate your Findings

 Congratulations, you’ve done the hard work!
 Now it’s time to communicate outputs and findings to the relevant stakeholders, including the data owners.
-Enable an open feedback mechanism to allow for suggestions and queries.
+This will ensure the results of the project can be put to good use.
+We also suggest enabling an open feedback mechanism to allow for suggestions and queries.